 The AU zoning classification permits single-family residences and agricultural uses on 2.5 acre lots, with a minimum lot width and depth of 150 feet.
 The minimum house size in AU is 750 square feet.
 The AU classification also permits the raising/grazing of animals and plants nurseries.
-Conditional uses in AU include hog farms, zoological parks, and land alteration.

-The SR classification permits single family residences on minimum half acre lots, with a minimum width of 100 feet and a depth of 150 feet.
-The minimum house size in SR is 1,300 square feet.
+SR zoning classification permits single-family residences of relatively spacious land character, together with such accessory uses as may be necessary or are normally compatible with residential surroundings.
+Must meet a minimum lot size of 0.5 acres, with a minimum lot width of 100 feet and depth of 150 feet.
+The minimum house size in SR is 1300 square feet.